 The body of the doll was also wooden.

-The bodies of the dolls were also composed totally of wood, and had movable joints.
+The bodies of the dolls were also composed totally of wood and had movable joints.
 Schoenhut not choosing to use the current method of other doll manufactures, which were using rubber cord to hold their dolls together at the joints, designed and patented his very own steel spring hinge tension technique.
 The steel spring flexibility enabled the doll to hold a given pose.
 The steel spring hinges also added great durability.
 This is one reason that many of this type of doll can still be found today, in very good condition.
 The first dolls produced by the Schoenhut company were 16 inches tall, and its head was designed and carved by an Italian artist by the name of Mr.Graziano.
 In 1912 a gentleman by the name of Mr. Leslie also was hired for his great skills in wood carving, he remained with the company until 1916.
-It was also in 1912 that Mr. Harry Schoenhut, Albert's brother, had finally finished his art training, and was hired as head designer, and responsible for all new doll model design
+It was also in 1912 that Mr. Harry Schoenhut, Albert's brother, had finally finished his art training, and was hired as a head designer, and responsible for all new doll model design

 1915 Brought The Schoenhut Company Great Expansion